Snickser/moodle-paygw_robokassa/README.md

 Features:
-+ Password to avoid payment
++ Password to avoid payment.
++ Saving the course number and groups in which the student is enrolled.
++ Recommended payment price.
++ Displaying course enrollment duration

 INSTALLATION
 ------------